sarahciston/codingcare/posts/critintro.md

 These forms of refusal replace what they reject with alterative visions for more liberatory technologies.
 Creative and social computing scholar and activist Dan McQuillan argues current AI systems exacerbates existing aspects of society that act violently to exclude and enclose.
 He calls for an anti-facist approach to AI that can [enact/enforce/instantiate] "a positive refusal, a rejection of certain forms of apparatus and a commitment to radical alternatives. [...]
 Our ambition should stretch beyond the timid idea of AI governance, which accepts what we're already being subjected to, and instead look to transform our apparatuses into a technical practice that supports the common good" [@mcquillanResistingAIAntifascist].
 We can start with looking at how existing models, methods, and methodologies indicate the changes that need to be made, not in the models alone but in the world, argues digital democracy scholar Wendy H. K. Chun: "Machine learning and predictive models as they currently exist can also resist reduction, but only if we treat the gaps between their results and our realties as spaces for political action, not errors to be fixed.
 [We need to treat these models as we do global climate change models.
 GCC models offer us the most probable future, given past actions, not so that we accept that future, but so we work to change it.
 Only global climate change deniers seek to fix the model, rather than the world.]" [@chunDiscriminatingDataCorrelation2021].
 As Chun and McQuillan suggest, we need more than the mere governance of emerging technologies as they are currently conceived, and instead require moves towards prefigurative practices.
 Crafty tactical media can queer the use of machine learning systems and other emergent technologies in order to reveal their classificatory, reductionist logics.
 By applying techniques like aversarial use, extreme use, handcraft practices, and esoteric systems, a TechnoCraft lens helps imagine and enact "a committment to radical alternatives."
 As TechnoCraft suggests, such alternatives already exist, if we are willing to write, build, create, and cooperate in ways that reveal them and allow them to flourish.

 >"Embracing the nuances of crafted art forms [...] exemplifies the non-linear, embodied, diffractive ways of reading, interpreting, and understanding the world while questioning what AI tools can do and the extent to which craftspeople have a say in what AI tools should be doing instead.
-I contend that AI does not produce newness but rather 'newly' suggests how craftspeople have always been creative agents for shaping the future of culturally and visually-informed algorithmic systems." [@reddyReadingAIFamily]
+I contend that AI does not produce newness but rather 'newly' suggests how craftspeople have always been creative agents for shaping the future of culturally and visually-informed algorithmic systems." [@reddyReadingAIFamily2023]

 # What's included